Team

 Wendy Quinn Guttin

-Wendy Quinn Guttin is an award-winning Showrunnner, Producer, Writer and Project Manager with 20 years of television production experience, including documentary, non-fiction, true crime, scripted drama and reality programming.
+Wendy Quinn Guttin is an award-winning Showrunner, Producer, Writer and Project Manager with 20 years of television production experience, including documentary, non-fiction, true crime, scripted drama and reality programming.
 She began her career as an assistant editor in Washington, D.C., before moving to Los Angeles where she was a network staff producer and freelance producer/writer of more than 50 hours of original content for E!
 Entertainment Television, WeTV, A&E, USA, Paramount, Bio and PBS.
 Wendy relocated to Atlanta in 2011 and worked as a senior producer, writer and showrunner on more than a dozen series for Investigation Discovery, Oxygen, Travel, Up and Cooking Channel, among others.

 Wendy joined the Georgia Film Academy in 2016 as the Academic Program Manager and now serves as the Director of Academic Affairs.
 She is committed to GFA’s mission of training and building a sustainable workforce and talent pool for the film industry in Georgia.